The mystery of sunspots

 Observational data seems to support the claims -- or doesn't contradict it, at least.
 According to data from Britain's Met Office, the earth has cooled very slightly since 1998.
 The Met Office says global warming "will pick up again shortly."
 Others aren't so sure.

-Researcher Dr. Timothy Patterson, director of the Geoscience Center at Carleton University, --.
+Researcher Dr. Timothy Patterson, director of the Geoscience Center at Carleton University, shares the concern.
 Patterson is finding "excellent correlations" between solar fluctuations, a relationship that historically, he says doesn't exist between CO2 and past climate changes.
 According to Patterson. we shouldn't be surprised by a solar link.
 "The sun [is] the ultimate source of energy on this planet," he says.

 Such research dates back to 1991, when the Danish Meteorological Institute released a study showing that world temperatures over the past several centuries correlated very closely with solar cycles.
 A 2004 study by the Max Planck Institute found a similar correlation, but concluded the timing was only coincidental, as the solar variance seemed too small to explain temperature changes.